7Block Labs

 6) Enforce with smart contracts and policies

-• Write contracts that accept a compact “ProofBundle”:
+• Create contracts that take in a compact “ProofBundle”:

 • commitment_root

-• signer set and thresholds
+• signer set along with their thresholds

 Three precise patterns you can deploy this quarter